Best Antenna For Baofeng – Ham, GMRS/FRS, MURS, & Business Bands

 The exact optimization is 144 MHz and 430 MHz and has a gain of 2.5 dBi.

-My SWR tests indicated the NA-771 performed better than the Diamond SRJ77CA that I happened to also have.
+My SWR tests indicated the NA-771 performed better than the Diamond SRJ77CA I also had.

-There is another design of this antenna if you’re looking for a very flexible whip.
-Nagoya says, “Most notably the alloy whip is vastly improved for flexibility and durability.”
+If you’re looking for a very flexible whip, this antenna has another design.
+Nagoya says, “Most notably, the alloy whip is vastly improved for flexibility and durability.”

 NA-24J